bitkanda/MetaMaskDebug/README.md

 Please download our latest version of the application for installation.
 The file is a bit large, so please use a download manager for assistance, such as Thunder or BitTorrent.
 The download link is as follows: https://github.com/bitkanda/MetaMaskDebug/releases

+There are a large number of images below.
+If you are unable to view them properly, you may need to access the internet using a VPN or other circumvention tools.

 Installation Guide:
 1.Installation Interface.
 <br>